-Archaeology is a science that reaches many disciplines, making it particularly useful for teaching other subjects, including the natural sciences, history, math, language arts, geography, social sciences, and the arts.
+The New York State Museum is pleased to offer a one-day workshop entitled “Archaeology in the Classroom!”.
+Archaeology is a science that reaches into many disciplines making it particularly useful for teaching other subjects including the natural sciences, history, math, language arts, geography, social science, and the arts.

-This workshop provides educators with classroom lessons, activities, and projects designed to expose students to the excitement of archaeology and that are either stand-alone or connect to other curricula.
-Information about the advantages of object-based learning, using a museum as an educational resource, and applications to the State Learning Standards will also be presented.
+This one-day workshop provides educators with examples of activities that can be implemented in the classroom to introduce students to the excitement of archaeology.
+Information about the advantages of object-based learning, using a museum as an educational resource, and applications to the New York State Learning Standards will also be presented.

 For more information contact:

 Phone: (518) 402-5975